 - You have other signs and symptoms, such as nausea, vomiting or vision disturbances

-In these cases, different types of imaging tests can help your doctor verify that you have the harmless variety of exercise headache, rather than the type caused by a structural or vascular abnormality.
+In these cases, different types of imaging tests can help your provider verify that you have the harmless variety of exercise headache, rather than the type caused by a structural or vascular irregularity.

 - Magnetic resonance imaging (MRI).
-This test uses a magnetic field and radio waves to create cross-sectional images of the structures within your brain.
+This test uses a magnetic field and radio waves to create cross-sectional images of the structures within the brain.

 - Magnetic resonance angiography (MRA) and computerized tomography (CT) angiography.
-These tests visualize the blood vessels leading to and inside your brain.
+These tests visualize the blood vessels leading to and inside the brain.

 Sometimes a spinal tap (lumbar puncture) is needed as well, especially if the headache started abruptly and very recently and brain imaging appears normal.

-If no underlying structural or vascular problem is causing your exercise headaches, your doctor may recommend medications to take regularly to help prevent the headaches.
+If no underlying structural or vascular problem is causing your exercise headaches, your provider may recommend medications to take regularly to help prevent the headaches.

-- Indomethacin (Indocin, Tivorbex), an anti-inflammatory drug, is commonly prescribed.
+- Indomethacin, an anti-inflammatory drug, is commonly prescribed.

 - Propranolol (Inderal, Innopran XL), a blood pressure medication, also is used to prevent exercise headaches.

-Other therapies, including naproxen (Naprosyn), phenelzine (Nardil) and ergonovine, have been reported to be effective in some people.
+Other therapies, including naproxen (Naprosyn), phenelzine (Nardil) and dihydroergotamine mesylate (Migranal, Trudhesa), have been reported to be effective in some people.